noahgibbs/pixiurge/CONCEPTS.md

 server-side Pixiurge DisplayObject.

 When the Demiurge item changes, it sends a Demiurge notification.
-The single, server-side EngineSync object subscribes to all Demiurge notifications and provides all the players with a constant, consistent view of what's happening by translating the notifications into Pixiurge messages over Websockets.
+The single, server-side EngineConnector object subscribes to all Demiurge notifications and provides all the players with a constant, consistent view of what's happening by translating the notifications into Pixiurge messages over Websockets.
 The browsers, when they get the